engineyard/ey-docs/pages/ssl-certificates.md

 Here's the information **you need** to get SSL working on Engine Yard Cloud.

-## Generate Your SSL Certificate Key and Signing Request
+## Generate your SSL certificate key and signing request

 This process will help you to generate the two files you need to purchase a SSL certificate.